 Where to Eat and Drink in Medford

 In Medford, Oregon, things to do are aplenty.
 What was so fantastic about staying in Medford was the ease of walkability to quality restaurants downtown.
 It’s obvious the eateries use the freshest ingredients, often sourced locally.
 The wineries and breweries are also doing incredible things and it’s clear they are passionate about their creations.

 Common Block Brewery Company

 The semi-recently opened Common Block is the place to go for a relaxed yet lively feel.
-With options to eat in the restaurant or at the bar, their chef has created unusual flavours that pair together so beautifully.
-Once again, you can taste the quality of the ingredients used and the staff pride themselves on their their food, service and style.
+With options to eat in the restaurant or at the bar, their chef has created unusual flavors that pair together so beautifully.
+Once again, you can taste the quality of the ingredients used and the staff pride themselves on their food, service, and style.

 The meal I had was so good I went back the next night and ordered the exact same thing.
 The bartender was attentive enough to remember what we had discussed the night before and asked about my day which was a lovely touch.
 It helped me feel as though I’m wanted and I belong.